MatthewWid/Whirl/doc/documentation/classes.md

 <span class="tI tI-1">
 	Will not execute if the Sprite does not have an `image` fill type.
 	Automatically sets the bounding box's width and height to the same dimensions as the image's width and height.
+	Returns the Sprite object.
 </span>

 <span class="tI tI-2">